alexrfling/heatmap-ns/README.md

 ![alt text](https://raw.githubusercontent.com/alexrfling/heatmap-ns/master/img/example.png)

 ## Overview
-`Heatmap` takes the id of an HTML element, and up to three CSV-formatted strings (along with a number of other optional parameters), and generates an interactive heatmap of the data stored in the strings, appended to the HTML element.
+`Heatmap` takes the id of an HTML element, a matrix of data, and optional annotations (along with a number of other optional parameters), and generates an interactive heatmap of the data appended to the HTML element.

 ## Boilerplate
 In the head of your HTML document, include: